berkaybarisalgun/My-first-web-app-with-Spring-Boot/README.md

 # To-Do Website with Java Spring Boot
-This is a simple web application built using Spring Boot.
-The application is a To-Do Website which allows users to create, edit and delete their To-Do lists.The application uses H2 in-memory database instead of MySQL for simplicity.
+This is a simple To-Do Website built using Java Spring Boot.
+The application uses the H2 database instead of MySQL for simplicity.
+Users are required to use predetermined usernames and passwords to access the application.
+If users want to see pre-existing To-Do lists, they can use the username "admin" and password "admin".
+However, if they want to create their own To-Do lists, they can use the username "user" and password "user".
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.